Foreigners Guide to Opening a Business in Thailand?

 After that, you’ll need to register for VAT and obtain any required licenses for your line of business.

-If you will operate a restaurant (license for liquor and music), shipping company (an import and export license) and importing food and drugs for your business in Thailand requires an FDA license.
+Applying for other licenses – If you are opening a business in Thailand such as operating a restaurant (license for liquor and music), shipping company (an import and export license) and importing food and drugs for your business in Thailand requires an FDA license.
 If you’re unsure about the validity of the licenses you need, you’ll need to consult with a lawyer or an accounting firm.

 For foreigners who want to start a business or register a company in Thailand, the Thai government offers ample funding, adequate infrastructure, an efficient workforce and a variety of government incentives ranging from tax breaks, visas and work permits.